falcosecurity/driverkit/Example_configs.md

 > and should not be used in new configs.

 ## ubuntu-generic
-Example configuration file to build both the Kernel module and eBPF probe for Ubuntu generic.
+Example configuration file to build both the Kernel module for Ubuntu generic.

 ```yaml
 kernelrelease: 4.15.0-72-generic